jina-ai/finetuner/README.md

 ## Join Us

 Finetuner is backed by [Jina AI](https://jina.ai) and licensed under [Apache-2.0](./LICENSE).

-[We are actively hiring](https://jobs.jina.ai) AI engineers, solution engineers to build the next neural search ecosystem in opensource.
+[We are actively hiring](https://jobs.jina.ai) AI engineers and solution engineers to build the next generation of open-source AI ecosystems.

 <!-- end support-pitch -->